rurban/ctl/README.md

 Optimized hashmaps with two growth policies, about 100x faster with the policy `CTL_USET_GROWTH_POWER2`, instead of the default `CTL_USET_GROWTH_PRIMED`.
+Added the `CTL_USET_CACHED_HASH` policy for faster unsuccessful finds with high load factors, but more memory.

-hashmaps will be changed from chained lists to open addressing, thus no internal bucket methods, and even more faster, but pointers into it are disallowed.
+Hashmaps will be changed from chained lists to open addressing, thus no internal bucket methods, and even more faster, but pointers into it are disallowed.
-The `CTL_USET_CACHED_HASH` policy is still in work, for faster finds but more memory.

 Optimized list, seperate connect before and after methods.

 Implemented correct short string and vector capacity policies, as in gcc libstdc++ and llvm libc++.

-Work is ongoing for all `algorithms.h` and `ranges`, with full iterator support and `foreach_range`.
+Work is ongoing for all `algorithms.h`, `iterators` and `ranges`, with better iterators.

 On errors, like `size > max_size` return silently.
 This avoids DDOS attacks.
-When assert is used, throw them. (when assert.h included, no NDEBUG)

-glouw/ctl does not treat errors at all.
+When assert is used, throw them. (when assert.h included, no NDEBUG) glouw/ctl does not treat errors at all.
 There cannot be any.

 Support not only GNU make, but also BSD make.

+Tested also against the libc++ from llvm, not just the GNU libstdc++ v3.

 ### Differences to the STL